ArcadeHustle/RingEdge_NoKey_softmod/README.md

 # Bonus level: RE2Multi on RE1?!

 Have fun!
 Be safe!

+Please note: You may no longer need to have the *proper* / *original* security key in order to play a Ring* platform game drive.
+Don't be a dick... like others before today.
+Use this to back up your hardware for preservation sake, not for resale purposes!
+Keep your orignal key chips on hand.
+If you sell the drive, sell the key chip with it.
+Don't sell rekeyed, or nokeyed drives.

 Official video tutorial for the RingEdge SSD softmod by Mitsu (as usual!) can be found here: https://www.youtube.com/watch?v=l0nq1pQXX90